Evolution of an arched magnetized laboratory plasma in a sheared magnetic field: Introduction

+The kink instability is a prominent candidate for triggering eruptions on the Sun.
+Observational signatures of this instability are usually associated with helical deformations (i.e. writhe and twist) of filaments and prominences \citep{fan2005,torok2005,sturrock2001,sakurai1976}.
 Improved understanding of processes that lead to eruptions and affect the dynamics of arched magnetized plasmas is of utmost importance for prediction of solar energetic events.
-A laboratory plasma experiment was designed at UCLA to address this important area \citep{tripathi_2010}.
-The experiment facilitates \textit{in situ} measurements on varieties of arched current-carrying magnetized plasma (figure \ref{fig01}c).
-The foot-points of the arched plasma are anchored on cathode and anode which impose line-tied boundary conditions at both ends of the arch.
+A laboratory plasma experiment was designed at UCLA to address this important topic \citep{tripathi_2010}.
+The experiment facilitates \textit{in situ} measurements on varieties of arched current-carrying magnetized plasma (see figure~\ref{fig01}c).
+The foot-points of the arched plasma are anchored on cathode and anode, which impose line-tied boundary conditions at both ends of the arch.
 Plasma parameters in the experiment are appropriately scaled to capture the essential physics of arched plasma on the Sun \citep{tripathi_2010}.
-Development of writhe and/or twist of the arched plasma in the presence of a strong overlying magnetic field is the main focus of this paper.
+Development of writhe and/or twist of a kink-stable arched plasma, in the presence of a strong overlying magnetic field, is the main focus of this paper.
+Contrary to our intuition, the low-$\beta$ and kink-stable arched plasma in this experiment displays a non-force-free behavior, which will be shown in 3D measurements of electrical-current-density and magnetic-field.